Don't Turn Around: Ace of Base version

 In 1993, Swedish pop group Ace of Base recorded a minor-key version of "Don't Turn Around" for their US debut album, The Sign (1993).
-It was the follow-up to their successful single, "The Sign", and was also included on the re-release of Happy Nation the same year.
-Their version reached number one in Canada, number four in the US and number five in the UK.
+The song, produced by Tommy Ekman and Per Adebratt, was the follow-up to the group's successful single, "The Sign", and was also included on the re-release of Happy Nation the same year.
+Their version was released in March 1994 by Arista and Mega Records, reaching number one in Canada, number four in the US and number five in the UK.
 It was the third most popular song in the United States in the summer of 1994.
+Its accompanying music video, directed by Matt Broadley and filmed in Florida, received heavy rotation on music television channels in both Europe and the US.
+"Don't Turn Around" was nominated in the category for Best Cover at the 1994 MTV Europe Music Awards.

 Background and recording

 After the huge success of the band's European debut album, Happy Nation, American label Arista wanted to release it with some new tracks for the US market.
 They suggested that Ace of Base should make a cover on British reggae group Aswad's 1988 version of "Don't Turn Around".
-It was recorded and produced at Tuff Studios in Gothenburg, Sweden.
+It was recorded and produced at Tuff Studios in Gothenburg, Sweden by Tommy Ekman and Per Adebratt.

-This version by the band would also contain a rap segment made by band member Ulf Ekberg.
+This version by the band would also contain a rap segment made and written by band member Ulf Ekberg.